swich11/item-sorter/README.md

 Item Picker for the UR5e specifically built for use in the MTRN4231 labs.

 # Table of Contents
-[TODO] Include a Table of Contents at the start of your README (this can be auto-generated).
 - [UR5e Item Sorter](#ur5e-item-sorter)
 - [Table of Contents](#table-of-contents)
 - [Project Overview](#project-overview)